pagkly/Zed/Investopedia4/Quarter-To-Date (QTD).md

 As such, there are not many QTD comparisons between companies because management may pull information at different times within a quarter.
 That being said, final quarterly results are very much comparable between companies.

 When comparing quarterly results, it's important to note that not all company's use the calendar year as their fiscal year.
-Ensuring that you are comparing the exact same time period between companies, and therefore avoiding [[seasonal]](https://www.investopedia.com/terms/s/seasonality.asp) factors, will allow for an apples to apples comparison.
+Ensuring that you are comparing the exact same time period between companies, and therefore avoiding [[seasonal]](https://www.investopedia.com/terms/s/[[Seasonality|seasonality]].asp) factors, [[Will|will]] allow for an apples to apples comparison.